nokat/bitbean/doc/readme-qt.rst

     qmake
     make

-Alternatively, install Qt Creator and open the `BitBean-qt.pro` file.
+Alternatively, install Qt Creator and open the `BitBeano` file.

-An executable named `BitBean-qt` will be built.
+An executable named `BitBeanill be built.

 Windows